English <> Spanish Translation Certification by Teleconference

 How does the program work?

 This program meets online.
 See the Syllabus for a detailed schedule.
 Login details will be sent to registered participants.

 The program involves a combination of homework assignments, class participation, and guest speakers.
 Class participation is key.
-Four of the fifteen sessions will be led by highly respected guest speakers.
+Some sessions will be led by guest speakers.
 Their bios can be found in the link above, and the dates are listed in the Syllabus.
-The other eleven sessions will be led by Helen Eby.
+The other sessions will be led by Daniela Guanipa and Helen Eby.